How To Treat ADHD: A Treatment Option Guide

 Medications for ADHD or Attention deficit hyperactivity disorder

 Medication can be a common part of ADHD treatment, and there are often many medication types and options available that individuals can consider.
-If you’re interested in adding medication to your treatment regimen, speak with your doctor or psychiatrist.
+If you’re interested in adding medication to your treatment regimen, speak with your doctor, psychiatrist, or another licensed prescribing provider.

 Alternative treatment methods for symptoms of ADHD

-Some people prefer to explore other options before trying medication or instead of medication, and there can be many alternative treatments to consider.
+Some people prefer to explore other options before trying medication, or instead of medication, and there can be many alternative approaches to consider.

 Supplements for attention deficit hyperactivity disorder symptoms

-Some supplements may boost brain function and act similarly to the medications often prescribed for this disorder.
-For example, studies suggest that omega-3 fatty acids and vitamin B6 may improve brain function and reduce the severity of ADHD symptoms and barriers in some individuals, especially those who are deficient in these nutrients.
-Zinc, iron, and magnesium are additional supplements that have been studied in the treatment of ADHD.
-However, there is insufficient evidence to confirm their benefit.
+Some supplements may support brain function and may offer effects that overlap with some treatment goals for this disorder.
+For example, supplements such as omega-3 fatty acids have been studied as possible supportive strategies, especially those who are deficient in these nutrients.
+Zinc, iron, and magnesium are additional supplements that have been studied in the treatment of ADHD, however, evidence is mixed and they are not substitutes for standard treatment given there is insufficient evidence to confirm their level of benefit.

 Consult your healthcare provider to ensure any supplements you wish to take do not interfere with your current medications and other treatments.
 Check with your doctor to ensure you are taking an appropriate amount of these supplements and that you are not already getting your recommended amount in your daily diet.
-Taking a non-recommended dose of supplements or self-medicating may result in negative side effects and interactions with other medications.
+Taking a non-recommended dose of supplements without medical guidance may result in negative side effects and interactions with other medications.

 Lifestyle changes

 What we do with our bodies and what we put in our bodies are two choices that can be important to our overall health.
-Increasing your protein and fiber intake may reduce sugar spikes that may contribute to hyperactivity for some people.
+A balanced diet with regular meals may help support energy and attention in some people, though diet alone does not treat ADHD.

-Adding certain nutrients, like zinc and iron, into your meals may improve your brain function as well.
+Having a balanced diet that includes nutrients, like zinc and iron, may improve your brain function as well.
+If someone has a nutrient deficiency, addressing it may support overall health and functioning.
 A systematic review examined the role of these nutrients in ADHD and found that a deficiency in either was often linked to increased intensity of symptoms.
 However, the evidence for supplementing these nutrients is inconclusive.
 Talk to a nutritionist or doctor to understand what foods, minerals, and vitamins may be helpful for your unique body and lifestyle.

-Physical activity has been shown to improve symptoms of restlessness and overall hyperactivity.
-Research has shown that intense physical exercise can improve the attention of children and adolescents diagnosed with ADHD.
+Physical activity has been shown to improve symptoms of restlessness and hyperactivity in some people.
+Research has shown that physical exercise can improve the attention of children and adolescents diagnosed with ADHD.
 Furthermore, exercise often enhances learning in general because it tends to release excess energy while stimulating neurotransmitters that can boost your overall focus and concentration.
-If you can, try to exercise outdoors on occasion, as being around nature may also be a natural way to manage ADHD symptoms.
+If you can, try to exercise outdoors on occasion, as being around nature may also be a natural way to support the management of ADHD symptoms.

 ADHD treatment: Mindfulness and brain exercises